AlexF1994/cluster-explain/docs/source/index.rst

-.. cxplain documentation master file, created by sphinx-quickstart on Wed Nov  8 07:53:47 2023.
+.. clusterxplain documentation master file, created by sphinx-quickstart on Wed Nov  8 07:53:47 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.